 An easy No Bake Leftover Halloween Candy recipe is a perfect way to use up all that trick or treat candy.
 A little sweet, a little salty and a lot of crunch from all those candy bars (hello, snickers!).
 It’s a festive holiday dessert wrapped into a bar – I dare you to have just one!

 This recipe for leftover Halloween candy bars is an adaptation of my trail mix cookies.
-I can hardly resist the mix of butterscotch and peanut butter and to be honest, I’m not much of a butterscotch fan.
+I can hardly resist the mix of butterscotch and peanut butter.
+It’s creamy and so craveable!

 Mix in a little sweet and salty and gosh, leftover Halloween candy never tasted so good!
 No fuss, no bake, the only real challenge is staying away from them once they set!
-They’re so creamy, you just can’t stop at one!
+They’re so creamy, you just can’t stop at one – kind of like my spooktacular Halloween Hot Chocolate Bombs!

 What To Do With Leftover Halloween Candy?